Services Provided by Food Donation Connection

 Food Donation Connection has designed and implemented food recovery Harvest Programs for food service companies with

 a variety of food products.
-The experience gained over the past fifteen years gives us the ability to design and implement
+The experience gained over the past twenty plus years gives us the ability to design and implement

 a Harvest Program for your company without distracting your food service operators from their core responsibility of